AswinSankeshGS/Solution-to-MATLAB-and-Simulink-Challenge-project-245-Classify-RF-Signals-Using-AI/README.md

 3. Follow the same procedure for testing after training.

 Ensure you follow these steps carefully to effectively utilize and test the MATLAB code for RF signal interference detection.
+### Demo

+The following video, shows the demo of our solution

 ### Contributors

 - Aswin Sankesh G S